HKDngIT/SOFEN_LineFollower/README.md

 - Clean error handling

 Each week we held 2 meetings to discuss our problems or review the results.
 After every lecture each team member had a task for that week(depends) and had to create his or her own branch to implement/ solve the task.
 The GITLAB repository was modified so it was not possible to merge branches into the MAIN without the approval of at least one other team member.
-So before any merge the code and changes were thoroughly reviewed.
+So before any merge, the code and changes were thoroughly reviewed.
 In order for everyone to have a good overview what the other members are currently working on, we used a ![Kanban Board](https://de.wikipedia.org/wiki/Kanban-Board) using ![Gitlab issue boards](https://docs.gitlab.com/ee/user/project/issue_board.html).

 # Phases